andrewmcvea/resolution/README.md

 # resolution
-Gives a histogram of the time resolution of a collection of pulses Doesn't give the correct resolution graph currently, my code now uses root
+Gives the histogram of the time resolution of a collection of pulses and fits it with an exponential function.